MinchinWeb/blog.minchin.ca/content/20080504-cheap-oils-gone-now-what.md

 ## The Northwest Passage

-The Artic for many is written off as a vast, cold, snow-covered wasteland, but it also contains the prize that brought Columbus and [many others](http://www.bl.uk/onlinegallery/features/northwpass/intro.html)
+The Arctic for many is written off as a vast, cold, snow-covered wasteland, but it also contains the prize that brought Columbus and [many others](http://www.bl.uk/onlinegallery/features/northwpass/intro.html)